Basic Investigative Photography

 - Owner’s manual for camera and electronic flash

-- Batteries or power source for camera and flash (charger, battery packs)
+- Adequate supply of batteries or power source for camera and flash (charger, battery packs)

 - Variety of scales